quasarframework/quasar-cli/README.md

 ## Description

-Quasar Framework Command Line Interface
+Command Line Interface for Quasar Framework

 IN ACTIVE DEVELOPMENT!!!
 FAR FROM READY!!!
 Do not take an interest in this yet.

 ## Documentation